 C++ Math log10

-The function computes the common algorithm (base 10) of a given number.
+The function calculates the standard base 10 algorithm of a provided number.

 Mathematically: